 You will also find filters, such as the ability to turn a photo into an oil painting.
 Or you can manually tweak the colors in a photo that didn’t come out quite right.

 If you are looking for a free photo manager, digiKam is a great option built on the same KDE foundation as Krita.
 You can download digiKam for Windows and macOS.

 Krita’s Animation Features

 Tucked away under Krita’s Window & Workspace menu, there’s an interface for animators.
 Like in a video editor, a timeline appears at the bottom of the app.
 Here you can track each individual frame of an animation.

-Unlike GIMP, Krita’s interface defaults to a single window.
-The initial layout is tailored to painting, you can change the toolbars and panels however you see fit.
+Yet while Krita’s initial layout is tailored to painting, you can change the toolbars and panels however you see fit.
 Krita is like most KDE programs in this regard.
 You have some freedom to make the interface your own.

 Should You Download Krita?

-Krita isn’t more powerful than GIMP or Photoshop, but it is more focused.
-Which can be a great thing.
+Krita isn’t necessarily more powerful than GIMP or Photoshop, but it is more focused.
+This can be a great thing.
 One size doesn’t fit all, nor should it.

 The same goes for Krita.
-Give it a try, and if it turns out not to be a good fit, here are more alternatives to Photoshop et al for you to consider.
+Give it a try, and if it turns out not to be a good fit, here are more free alternatives to Photoshop, Illustrator, and Lightroom .